Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Persuasion Dynamics

 For an economic intuition, consider a salesperson courting a potentially interested buyer.
-If the buyer needs only a bit more reassurance to buy the product, then the salesperson should adopt a conservative low-risk pitch that slowly ``works up'' the buyer.
+If the buyer needs only a bit more reassurance to buy the product, then the salesperson should carefully build up the buyer's confidence until the belief reaches $p^{*}$.
 The salesperson may still ``slip off'' and lose the buyer (i.e., $p$ jumps down to $0$).
-But most likely, the salesperson ``weathers'' that risk and gets the buyer over the last hurdle (i.e., $q=p^{\ast}$ is reached).
+But most likely, the salesperson ``weathers'' that risk and moves the buyer over the last hurdle (i.e., $q=p^{\ast}$ is reached).
 This is exactly what our equilibrium persuasion dynamics describes when $p_{0}$ is close to $p^{\ast}$.
-If $p^{*}<\eta$, this holds for all $p_{0}\in[p_{\ast},p^{\ast})$ since the buyer does not require an extreme belief to be convinced.
-By contrast, if $p^{*}>\eta$, the buyer requires a lot of convincing and there are beliefs where the buyer is rather uninterested (as in a ``cold'' call).
-Then the salesperson must offer a big pitch that can quickly overcome the buyer's skepticism.
-It is likely to fail, but may generate quick, unexpected success, which is better than to spend a significant amount of time in order to slowly convince a skeptical buyer.
+When the buyer does not require a high degree of confidence to be persuaded ($p^{*}\le\eta$), building up confidence is the optimal strategy for the salesperson whenever the buyer is initially willing to listen (i.e., $p_{0}$ is in the waiting region).
+By contrast, when $p^{*}>\eta$, the buyer requires a lot of convincing and there are beliefs where the buyer is rather uninterested (as in a ``cold call'').
+Then, the salesperson's optimal strategy depends on how skeptical the buyer is initially.
+If $p_{0}\in[\overline{\pi}_{LR},p^{\ast})$, then it is still an optimal strategy for the salesperson to build up the buyer's confidence until $p^{\ast}$.
+If $p_{0}\in(p_{*},\xi)$, the salesperson first tries to build confidence.
+If the buyer is still listening when the belief reaches $\xi$, the seller becomes more convinced that the buyer can be persuaded, and she starts using a big pitch that would move the belief to $p^{*}$.
+For higher beliefs, she is even more convinced that the buyer can be persuaded quickly, so she ``spends confidence'' and concentrates all her efforts on quickly persuading the receiver.

-Condition \eqref{cond:low_receiver_rent} implies that $p_{\ast}$ is determined by the receiver's incentive: $p_{\ast}$ is the point at which the receiver is indifferent between taking action $\ell$ immediately and waiting (i.e., $U_{\ell}(p_{\ast})=U(p_{\ast})$).
+Condition \eqref{cond:low_receiver_rent} means that the lower bound $p_{*}$ of the waiting region is determined by the receiver's incentive: $p_{\ast}$ is the point at which the receiver is indifferent between taking action $\ell$ immediately and waiting (i.e., $U_{\ell}(p_{\ast})=U(p_{\ast})$, where $U(p)$ is the receiver's payoff from experimentation).
 Intuitively, \eqref{cond:low_receiver_rent} suggests that the receiver gains less from experimentation, and is thus less willing to continue, than the sender.
 Therefore, at the lower bound $p_{\ast}$, the receiver wants to stop, even though the sender wants to continue persuading the receiver (i.e., $V(p_{\ast})>0$).